 UK.
 These policies reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply

 Orbia’s policies are developed by subject matter experts and are signed off at the Vice President level.
 As part of the Orbia family, Mexichem UK benefits from having a consistent global approach to these policies.
-We believe that it is important to review these policies periodically to ensure they meet evolving requirements, and we plan to review the Anti-Slavery & Human Trafficking Policy in 2022.
+We believe that it is important to review these policies periodically to ensure they meet evolving requirements, and the Anti-Slavery & Human Trafficking Policy was reviewed January 2022.

 Finally, sourcing of goods and service is governed by Mexichem UK’s Procurement Policy, which requires all such activities to be undertaken in accordance with our Code of Ethics, which explicitly applies to our suppliers.